HyperCogWizard/AnyLogic-Alpyne/README.md

 Installation
 ------------
-Alpyne supports Python 3.10+ and requirements the latest version of AnyLogic (as of Mar 2024: v8.8.6).
+Alpyne supports Python 3.10+ and requirements the latest version of AnyLogic (natively was created on Mar 2024: v8.8.6).

 To install this library with its base minimum components, use ``pip install anylogic-alpyne``